 June 5: Founder's Day at Whitehall, Palm Beach.
 Founder's Day gives visitors free access to this National Historic Landmark in honor of the museum's founder, Jean Flagler Matthews, who rescued the estate from demolition and established the Flagler Museum on June 5, 1959.
 The museum's extensive collection of art, furniture and historic objects related to life during the Guilded Age will be on display.
 10 a.m. to 5 p.m.
 Free admission.
 561-655-2833. flaglermuseum.us

-June 14: West Palm Beach Carnival, West Palm Beach.
+June 13: West Palm Beach Carnival, West Palm Beach.
 This carnival will be a festive celebration of Caribbean culture with a parade of costumes, food, drinks and live entertainment.
-Mardi Gras begins at 11 a.m.
-Early bird tickets are $15.
 South Florida Fair Grounds. www.westpalmbeachcarnival.com/carnival.html

-June 21-22: Redland Summer Fruit Festival, Homestead.
+June 20-21: Redland Summer Fruit Festival, Homestead.
 Annual event showcasing local agriculture and tropical fruit plants.
 Booths feature local wines, yummy foods and rare fruit samplings.
 At Redland Fruit and Spice Park; 10 a.m to 5 p.m.
-Adults $8; children under 11 free. fruitandspicepark.org/friends/
+Adults $8; children under 11 free. fruitandspicepark.org

 Northeast Florida (including Jacksonville, St. Augustine, Flagler County and Amelia Island)

-June 7: Drake's Raid, St. Augustine.
-The English corsair, Sir Francis Drake and his raiders return to the Old City’s historic Colonial Quarter district in downtown St. Augustine during the Drake's Raid on June 7.
-A re-creation of the 1586 sack of St. Augustine, the event features re-enactments of the battle between the privateers and the defenders of St. Augustine, a raiders’ camp with crafts and lifestyle demonstrations, and costumed interpreters.
-Admission is free. www.drakesraid.com
+June 6: Drake's Raid, St. Augustine.
+The English corsair, Sir Francis Drake and his raiders return to the Old City’s historic Colonial Quarter district in downtown St. Augustine during the Drake's Raid on June 6.
+A re-creation of the 1586 sack of St. Augustine, the event features re-enactments of the battle between the privateers and the defenders of St. Augustine, a raiders’ camp with crafts and lifestyle demonstrations, and costumed interpreters. www.drakesraid.com

-June 7: Living History Day at Fort Matanzas, Marineland.
+June 13: Living History Day at Fort Matanzas, St. Augustine.
 Take the National Park Service's ferry to Rattlesnake Island and experience daily military life at Fort Matanzas, the 18th century Spanish fort that guarded the southern approach to St. Augustine.
 From 10:30 a.m. until 3:30 p.m., authentically clad re-enactors will demonstrate Spanish muskets and cannons at the fort.
-Free.
-904-471-0116. www.floridashistoriccoast.com/
+Free. www.nps.gov

-June 7: Beach Bash at Anastasia State Park, St. Augustine.
-Enjoy a fun, family-friendly day at the beach!
+TBA: Beach Bash at Anastasia State Park, St. Augustine.
+Enjoy a fun, family-friendly day at the beach.
 This day of fun has activities for everyone, starting with a scavenger hunt and ending with a spectacular sandcastle/sculpture contest.
 There will be interpretive programs, a geo-caching event, many interactive and informative table displays from community organizations and great prizes.
 9 a.m. to 4 p.m.
 Park admission is $8 per vehicle. www.floridastateparks.org

-June 14: Artrageous Artwalk, Fernandina Beach.
+June 13: Artrageous Artwalk, Fernandina Beach.
 Held monthly on second Saturday each month, to open the doors of some of Amelia Island's incredible galleries, featuring photography, pottery, copper, stained glass, watercolor, acrylics and more.
 Participants can peruse more than a dozen galleries in downtown Fernandina Beach and at the Plantation Artists' Guild and Gallery located at Amelia Island Plantation.
-5:30-9:30 p.m.
-800-226-3542. http://www.ameliaisland.com/calendar.aspx
+5 p.m.-8 p.m. islandart.org/artrageous-artwalk

 June 13: Downtown Bazaar, St. Augustine.
 The Old City puts on the Downtown Bazaar in its Colonial Quarter courtyard on St. George Street from 6 p.m. to 10 p.m. on June 13.
 The evening presents music, crafts, fine art and local lore.
 Food is available for purchase.
 Admission is free.
 For information, visit www.thedowntownbazaar.com.

-June 14: The Wild Blackberry Festival, Jasper.
-The Wild Blackberry Festival celebrates the yummy fruit in downtown Jasper on June 14.
-On the agenda are crafts and crafts, entertainment, and food will be available for purchase.
+June 13: The Wild Blackberry Festival, Jasper.
+The Wild Blackberry Festival celebrates the yummy fruit in downtown Jasper on June 13.
+On the agenda are arts and crafts, entertainment, and food will be available for purchase.
 Event hours are from 8 a.m. to 2 p.m. www.facebook.com/pages/Wild-Blackberry-Festival/166354076751929

-June 21: Battle of Bloody Mose Anniversary Commemoration, Fort Mose Historic State Park.
+June 20-21: Battle of Bloody Mose Anniversary Commemoration, Fort Mose Historic State Park.
 To commemorate the anniversary of the Battle of Bloody Mose, the park, historical society and Florida Living History Inc. invites people to enjoy a day at the park where they can watch living history demonstrations, music and two battle re-enactments.
-10 a.m. to 3 p.m.
+10 a.m. to 3 p.m. both days.
 Regular park entrance fees.
-904-823-2232. www.floridastateparks.org/fortmose/events.cfm
+904-823-2232. augustine.com/event/battle-bloody-mose

 North-Central Florida (including Ocala, Gainesville and Tallahassee)